Get to the Root

 - By the branches, they write several effects of the problem (kids can't focus on work, they are ill often).

-- The groups share their tree brainstorming with the whole class and ask for further ideas and discussion.
+- The groups share their tree brainstorming with others and ask for further ideas and discussion.

 Reflection and Next Steps: